wearscript/wearscript-python/README.md

   * libevent-dev
   * pip
   * python 2.* ( Dependant libraries don't support 3 yet )
-  * A running wearscript server to connect to
+  * A running WearScript server to connect to
   * At least one connected Glass

 ## Installation ##